- Recover Photostream from iCloud

 Once connected to either iTunes or iCloud, you have the following options:

 - Download Photostream library entirely from iCloud

 - Download your most recent Photos backup - this also includes screenshots, WhatsApp photos saved locally, and other multimedia files shared or saved via various apps.
 You can do that in the "Overview" tab

 - Download the entire iCloud backup locally, then search for your Photos in all possible folders

 - Go to the Preview tab and preview photos individually before downloading them one by one.

 Note: Deleted images will only be available in iCloud for 30 days after deletion.

-3. Extract your lost photos
+3. Recover and save your photos

 Use iPhone Backup Extractor and check the left tab.
 Make sure the iTunes backup file previously generated is selected.
 If your backup is encrypted, you’ll need a subscription plan.